Quick Spacers provide an interface for you to visually drag and set and padding and margins for an element from its edges.

 - Disabling the add-on won’t affect spacing set using the Quick Spacers.

-- Quick Spacers won’t show any number when no spacing is set for the active responsive mode (including desktop).
+- Quick Spacers won’t show any number when no spacing is set for the desktop mode.

 - The spacer value binding is 2-way, meaning that even if you manually change the spacing from the Advanced tab, it will reflect in the Quick Spacers and vice-versa.